 Students should wear clothing and practice personal grooming that respects the dignity of self, other individuals and groups, and promotes effective learning and social environments.
-To that end, we offer the following guidelines:
+To that end, we offer the following guidelines.

-- Clothing and personal grooming must be neat, clean and modest. - Modesty includes, but is not limited to, the following: loose rather than tight-fitting clothing.
-Shirts must be appropriate for school -- no spaghetti straps, halter tops, or tube tops -- and shorts and skirts of sufficient length (approximately 3" above the knee). - Clothing should fully cover undergarments and the midsection. - Clothing should be free of holes or rips, neat, and hemmed; clothing with messages communicating double entendres, while humorous, may be inappropriate, possibly offensive, and should not be worn. - Clothing should be free of messages that promote either violence or drugs, alcohol and/or tobacco use. - Students are required to wear appropriate clothing and footwear not only during the academic day but at all Prep sponsored events.
+Clothing and personal grooming must be neat, clean, respectful and appropriate for the classroom setting.
+Appropriate includes, but is not limited to, the following:

+- Clothing must cover areas from one armpit across to the other armpit, down to approximately the midpoint between the waist and the knee. - Clothing should fully cover undergarments and the midsection. - Tops must have shoulder straps. - Clothing must be free of holes, tears, and rips. - See-through or mesh garments must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - Clothing with messages communicating double entendres, while humorous, may be inappropriate, possibly offensive, and must not be worn. - Clothing must be free of messages that promote either violence or drugs, alcohol and/or tobacco use. - Students are required to wear appropriate clothing and footwear not only during the academic day but at all Prep sponsored events.

-Students who violate the dress code will receive JUG for a first-time offense.
+Students who violate the dress code may receive JUG for a first-time offense.
 Second and/or subsequent offenses may result in additional consequences.